-Making sure your dog gets exercise the day before the flight, will tire them out so they will sleep.
-In this case making the dog over tired is a good thing because Your pet will sleep for a longer period of time while they are inside the crate.
+Making sure your dog gets exercise the day before the flight, will tire them out, so they will sleep.
+In this case making the dog over tired is a good thing because Your pet will sleep for a longer period while they are inside the crate.

-The airline should allow you to pack a few of your dog’s toys away in the crate so he has something to play with.
+The airline should allow you to pack a few of your dog’s toys away in the crate, so he has something to occupy him.
 Also on his collar should be his rabies vaccination disk along with your name and phone number should the dog somehow escape.
 Make sure people can read the contact instructions clearly in case there are problems or a health issue with your pet.

 If you are nervous and tensed up, your dog will know.
 The worst thing you can do is to become overly stressed about your dog being in the cargo hold of the plane.